Successive Interference Cancellation for Bandlimited Channels with Direct Detection: Introduction

 \subsection{Detection and Decoding}

-There are several ways to reduce JDD complexity; we consider the following. \begin{itemize} \item Separate detection and decoding (SDD): compute symbol-wise \emph{a posteriori} probabilities (APPs) and pass them to a decoder; see~\cite{sheik_achievable_2017,liga_information_2017}. \item Turbo detection and decoding (TDD): use SDD in a turbo loop to exchange extrinsic APPs between the detector and decoder; see~\cite{douillard1995iterative,wang1999iterative}. \item Successive interference cancellation (SIC): use SDD with multi-level coding (MLC) and multi-stage detection/decoding (MSD); see~\cite{wachsmann_multilevel_1999,PfisterAIRFiniteStateChan2001,soriaga_determining_2007}. \end{itemize}
+One can reduce JDD complexity in several ways. \begin{itemize} \item Separate detection and decoding (SDD): compute symbol-wise \emph{a posteriori} probabilities (APPs) and pass them to a decoder; see~\cite{sheik_achievable_2017,liga_information_2017}.
+SDD is usually suboptimal and exhibits a rate loss that grows with the channel memory; see~\cite[Fig.~5]{PfisterAIRFiniteStateChan2001},~\cite[Fig.~7-9]{muller_capacity_separate2004}. \item Turbo detection and decoding (TDD): use SDD in a turbo loop to exchange extrinsic APPs between the detector and decoder; see~\cite{douillard1995iterative,wang1999iterative}.
+TDD can approach JDD performance only by carefully designing codes; see~\cite{ten2004design}. \item Successive interference cancellation (SIC): use SDD with multi-level coding (MLC) and multi-stage detection/decoding (MSD); see~\cite{wachsmann_multilevel_1999,PfisterAIRFiniteStateChan2001,soriaga_determining_2007}. \end{itemize} We focus on SIC because it can approach JDD performance with ``off-the-shelf'' binary codes~\cite{PfisterAIRFiniteStateChan2001,soriaga_determining_2007}.

-SDD is usually suboptimal and exhibits a rate loss that grows with the channel memory; see~\cite[Fig.~5]{PfisterAIRFiniteStateChan2001},~\cite[Fig.~7-9]{muller_capacity_separate2004}.
-TDD can approach JDD performance, but only by carefully designing codes; see~\cite{ten2004design}.
-We prefer SIC because it can approach JDD performance with ``off-the-shelf'' binary codes~\cite{PfisterAIRFiniteStateChan2001,soriaga_determining_2007}.